-Riverstone Animal Hospital is Proud to be a Gold-Certified Cat Friendly Practice
+Riverstone Animal Hospital is Proud to be a Gold-Certified Cat Friendly Practice in Canton

 In the United States, there are millions more owned cats than owned dogs, yet cats visit veterinarians much less frequently than dogs.
 Many cat owners do not receive much information about their cat’s unique behaviors, needs, and health conditions.
 Contributing to the problem is the stress associated with getting the cat to the veterinary practice.
-The veterinary visit starts before you even arrive at our hospital with trying to get your cat in the carrier and the car ride to the practice.
+The veterinary visit starts before you even arrive at our animal hospital with trying to get your cat in the carrier and the car ride to the practice.

 As a Certified Cat Friendly Practice, we truly understand the unique behavior and health characteristics of cats.
 As a solitary hunter and obligate carnivore, their needs and care requirements differ tremendously from those of dogs, and they often go unmet, which can lead to health problems such as obesity and urinary tract disease as well as behavior issues such as urine marking, scratching, and aggression.